Shinsuke Nakamura: IWGP Intercontinental Champion (2012–2016)

-On January 4, 2014, Nakamura lost the IWGP Intercontinental Championship to Tanahashi in the main event of Wrestle Kingdom 8 in Tokyo Dome.
-A rematch between the two took place on February 9 at The New Beginning in Hiroshima and saw Nakamura fail in his attempt to regain the IWGP Intercontinental Championship.
-In March, Nakamura took part in the 2014 New Japan Cup, which he eventually won, defeating Bad Luck Fale in the finals on March 23 and afterwards challenged Tanahashi to another rematch for the IWGP Intercontinental Championship.
-On April 6 at Invasion Attack 2014, Nakamura defeated Tanahashi to win the IWGP Intercontinental Championship for the third time.
+On January 4, 2014, Nakamura lost the IWGP Intercontinental Championship to Tanahashi in the main event of Wrestle Kingdom 8 in Tokyo Dome, and lost a rematch on February 9 at The New Beginning in Hiroshima.
+In March, Nakamura took part in the 2014 New Japan Cup, which he won, defeating Bad Luck Fale in the finals on March 23 and challenging Tanahashi to another rematch for the title.
+On April 6, at Invasion Attack 2014, Nakamura defeated Tanahashi to win the IWGP Intercontinental Championship for the third time.
 The following month, Nakamura took part in NJPW's North American tour, defeating Ring of Honor (ROH) wrestler Kevin Steen in an interpromotional match on May 17 at War of the Worlds.
-On May 25 at Back to the Yokohama Arena, Nakamura made the first successful defense of his third reign as the IWGP Intercontinental Champion against Daniel Gracie.
-On June 21 at Dominion 6.21, Nakamura lost the title to Bad Luck Fale in his second defense.
-In the 2014 G1 Climax, Nakamura won his block with eight wins and two losses, advancing to the finals.
-On August 10, Nakamura was defeated in the finals by Chaos stablemate Kazuchika Okada.
-On September 21 at Destruction in Kobe, Nakamura regained the IWGP Intercontinental Championship from Bad Luck Fale.
+On May 25, at Back to the Yokohama Arena, Nakamura made the first successful defense of his third reign as the IWGP Intercontinental Champion against Daniel Gracie.
+On June 21, at Dominion 6.21, Nakamura lost the title to Bad Luck Fale in his second defense.
+In the 2014 G1 Climax, Nakamura won his block with eight wins and two losses, advancing to the finals on August 10, where he lost to Chaos stablemate Kazuchika Okada.
+On September 21, at Destruction in Kobe, Nakamura regained the IWGP Intercontinental Championship from Bad Luck Fale.
 He made his first successful title defense on November 8 at Power Struggle against Katsuyori Shibata.
 From November 23 to December 5, Nakamura took part in the 2014 World Tag League alongside Tomohiro Ishii.
 The team finished second in their block with a record of four wins and three losses, narrowly missing the finals of the tournament due to losing to Hirooki Goto and Katsuyori Shibata on the final day.
 On January 4, 2015, at Wrestle Kingdom 9 in Tokyo Dome, Nakamura made his second successful defense of the IWGP Intercontinental Championship against Kota Ibushi.
 His third defense took place on February 14 at The New Beginning in Sendai, where Nakamura defeated Yuji Nagata.
-Nakamura's fourth title reign ended on May 3 at Wrestling Dontaku 2015, where he was defeated by Goto.
-Nakamura received a rematch for the title on July 5 at Dominion 7.5 in Osaka-jo Hall, but he was again defeated by Goto.
+On May 3, Nakamura's fourth title reign ended after losing to Goto at Wrestling Dontaku 2015, and he lost his rematch for the title on July 5 at Dominion 7.5 in Osaka-jo Hall.